"Working like the devil for the Lord! - Anon

 maintaining this stance don't they remain in denial, don't they fail to

 understand themselves and their true motives?

-they using this self-delusion as a narcotic to numb themselves and
+they really working for themselves and using this self-delusion as a narcotic to numb themselves and

 insulate themselves from the realities of this world and the situation